-January 2018 - June 2018 M.Sc.
-Bioscience Fourth Semester Paper III (Special Paper-B) Basic Chronobiology type] will be b aper will have 5 questions of equal marks.
-First question [Multiple choice type or short answer based on all units [complete syllabus] with no internal choice, whereas remaining questions will be an internal choice within each unit.
-Unit-I Historical developments in chronobiology.
+January 2019 - June 2019 M.Sc.
+Bioscience Fourth Semester L Paper III (Special Paper-B) Basic Chronobiology covering whole answered in two answered in abo ber will have questions divided into four sections, A, B, C & D. Section A will have 20 MCQ of 1 mark each syllabus.
+Section B will have 8 very short answer questions, two from each unit, of 2 marks each to be to three lines.
+Section C will have 8 questions, two from each unit, of 3 marks each.
+The question has to be but 75 words.
+Section D will have 4 questions, one from each unit with internal choice, of 5 marks each.
+The be answered in about 150 words Unit-I Historical developments in chronobiology.
 Different types of geophysical and biological cycles with examples of circadian rhythms.
 Quantification of biological rhythms - Average, amplitude, phase, and period.
 Brief introduction to time series analysis.
 Methods of time series analyses: COSINOR, AUTOCORRELATION, FOURIER, MESA, CHI-SQUARE PERIODOGRAM.
 Unit-II Characteristics of circadian rhythm: Free-run, Temperature and nutrition compensation, and Entrainment.
 Zeitgeber Time (ZT) and Circadian Time (CT).
 After-effects and Aschoff's rule.
 Aging and circadian clocks.
 Photoperiodism.
 Unit-III Synchronization (=Entrainment) and masking.
-Entrainment by single light complete and skeleton photoperiods.
-Zeitgebers for circadian clocks properties of a Zeitgeber.
+Entrainment by single light pulse, complete and skeleton photoperiods.
+Zeitgebers for circadian clocks.
+Key properties of a Zeitgeber.
 Photic and non-photic zeitgebers.
-Mechanist entrainment.
-Phase response curves (PRC), phase transition curves, strong weak PRC.
+Mechanisms of entrainment.
+Phase response curves (PRC), phase transition curves, strong and weak PRC.
 Unit-IV Circadian pacemakers in insects with special reference to Drosophila .
 Suprachaismatic nucleus as mammalian circadian clock.
 Multi-oscillatory organization: master and slave oscillators, morning and evening oscillators, pacemaker and peripheral oscillators.
 Adaptive significance of circadian rhythms.
 Social consequence of circadian rhythms.
-Lab Course e: of locomotor activity rhythm in suitable animal models ram construction of locomotor activity of suitable animal models of phase shift in circadian rhythm 4.
-Computation of period (τ), phase angle (Ψ), Mesor (M), amplitude (A) and acrophase/ peak (∅) of circadian, and other low and high frequency rhythms
+Lab Course 2: 1.
+Study of locomotor activity rhythm in suitable animal models Actogram construction of locomotor activity of suitable animal models 3.
+Study of phase shift in circadian rhythm

-5. Circadian changes in volume of Circadian changes in volume of nuclei in onion peel (Allium cepa) cells (microscopic observation)

-6. Periodogram, amount of activity Periodogram, amount of activity and spectral analysis of rhythm data

-Recommended Books:

-MJ Berridge Biochemical oscillations and cellular rhythms.
-The molecular bases of

-periodic and chaotic behaviour

-E Bunning The physiological clock

-FH Columbus Trends in chronobiology

-G Cornelissen & F Halberg Introduction to chronobiology

-JC Dunlap, JJ Loros & PJ DeCoursey Chronobiology: Biological timekeeping

-JC Hall Genetics and molecular biology of rhythms in Drosophila and other

-insects

-PJ Lumsden & AJ Millar Biological rhythms and photoperiodism in plants

-JD Palmer The living clock

-AK Pati Chronobiology: The dimension of time in biology and medicine;

-PINSA (Biological Sciences), December 2001

-AK Pati (Ed.)
-Chronobiology

-DS Saunders An introduction to biological rhythms

-B Thomas & D Vince-Prue Photoperiodism in plants

-V Kumar (Ed.)
-Biological rhythms

-MK Chandrashekaran Time in the Living World

-AT Winfree The Geometry of Biological Time

-MC Moore-Ede, FM Sulzman, & CA The clocks that time us, Harvard University Press,1982

-Fuller

-DS Saunders Insect clocks, Pergamon, 2002
+4. Computation of period (τ), phase angle (Ψ), Mesor (M), amplitude (A) and acrophase/ peak (\emptyset) of circadian, and other low and high frequency rhythms 5.
+Circadian changes in volume of nuclei in onion peel (Allium cepa) cells (microscopic observation) 6.
+Periodogram, amount of activity and spectral analysis of rhythm data Reco mmended Books: MJ Berridge Biochemical oscillations and cellular rhythms.
+The molecular bases of periodic and chaotic behaviour E Bun ning The physiological clock blumbus Trends in chronobiology G Cornelissen & F Halberg Introduction to chronobiology JC Du nlap, JJ Loros & PJ DeCoursey Chronobiology: Biological timekeeping JC Hall Genetics and molecular biology of rhythms in Drosophila and other insects PJ Lur nsden & AJ Millar Biological rhythms and photoperiodism in plants JD Palmer The living clock AK Pati Chronobiology: The dimension of time in biology and medicine; PINSA (Biological Sciences), December 2001 AK Pa tti (Ed.)
+Chronobiology DS Sa unders An introduction to biological rhythms B Tho mas & D Vince-Prue Photoperiodism in plants V Kun nar (Ed.)
+Biological rhythms MK Chandrashekaran Time in the Living World AT W infree The Geometry of Biological Time MC M Fuller loore-Ede, FM Sulzman, & CA The clocks that time us, Harvard University Press, 1982 DS Sa unders Insect clocks, Pergamon, 2002